Password-protect a Keynote presentation on iPad

 With the presentation open, do one of the following:

-Change a password: Tap , then tap Change Password.
+Change a password: Tap , tap Presentation Options, then tap Change Password.
 Enter the required information, then tap Done.

 A presentation can have only one password, so if you change the password when you share the presentation, that becomes the presentation’s only password.

-Remove a password: Tap , tap Change Password, then turn off Require Password.
-Type the old password, then tap Done.
+Remove a password: Tap , tap Presentation Options, then tap Change Password.
+Turn off Require Password, type the old password, then tap Done.

 People you invite to collaborate on a presentation and who have editing permission can add, change or delete the password.